ballerina-platform/module-ballerinax-googleapis.gmail/docs/open-api-spec/Sanitations.md

     * /users/{userId}/watch & /users/{userId}/stop - This will be covered in Google PubSub

 3. Streamline base path.
 Here the path `/gmail/v1` is moved to server url.
 This reduces complexity.

+4. Move parameters `xgafv` and `alt` definitions to schemas.
+This ensures ballerina enums are created for the parameters not inline string unions.